core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    -  The client MUST store the value of the 'kid context' parameter from the request, and retain it until the long exchange is terminated.
 Upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the client MUST NOT update the stored 'kid context' parameter value associated with the long exchange and the corresponding request.

-   - The client MUST store an invariant identifier of the group, which is immutable even in case the Security Context of the group is re-established.
+   - The client MUST store an invariant identifier of the group, which is immutable even if the Security Context of the group is re-established.
 For example, this invariant identifier can be the "group name" in {{I-D.ietf-ace-key-groupcomm-oscore}}, where it is used for joining the group and retrieving the current group keying material from the Group Manager.

-      After a group rekeying, such an invariant information makes it simpler for the client to retrieve the current group keying material from the Group Manager, in case the client has missed both the rekeying messages and the first response protected with the new Security Context (see {{ssec-protect-response}}).
+      After a group rekeying, this information makes it simpler for the client to retrieve the current group keying material from the Group Manager, in case the client has missed both the rekeying messages and the first response protected with the new Security Context (see {{ssec-protect-response}}).

 ## Verifying the Request ## {#ssec-verify-request}

-Upon receiving a protected request with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a server SHALL proceed as described in {{Section 8.2 of RFC8613}}, with the following modifications.
+Upon receiving a protected request with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a server proceeds as described in {{Section 8.2 of RFC8613}} with the following modifications.

 * In step 2, the decoding of the compressed COSE object follows {{compression}} of this document.
 In particular: